 */10 * * * * /scripts/monitor.sh

 */10: means to run every 10 minutes.
 Same as if you want to execute on every 5 minutes use */5.

-Sometimes we required scheduling a task to be executed for selected months only.
-Below example script will run in January, May and August months.
+Sometimes we are required to schedule a task to be executed for selected months only.
+Below example script will run in January, May, and August months.